RaymondBrien/zombie-bingo/README.md

 - Optional headline filtering via terminal
     - The user could add optional filters of criteria for the news API to use, including which country the program sources headlines from, or the number of results.
-- Add further wordbank entries
+- Add further word bank entries
-    - Users could add additional key words they think are relevant over time to impending doom, to refine the game further, espeically if some words become more common over time due to media trends.
+    - Users could add additional key words they think are relevant over time to impending doom, to refine the game further, especially if some words become more common over time due to media trends.
 - Analytics and interpretation
     - At the end of each week, users might receive insights on their average point scores over time, represented in fun and visual ways with google charts or graphics.
 - Add sound effects when results are printed